 Walmart is another noteworthy example of this.
 Since its core message centers on saving money, it’s no surprise that words like “discount”, “rollback”, and “clearance” are a common staple across the company’s content.
 And that’s not to mention calls to action such as “be the first to save!” and “start with everyday low prices.”

 The takeaway?
 When you have an established brand message and allow it to inform your decisions, your overall marketing becomes both simpler and more effective.
-Whether you’re writing blog posts, landing page copy, ad copy, Instagram captions, emails or anything else, your brand message will point true north.
+Whether you’re writing blog posts, landing pages, ads, Instagram captions, emails, or even your elevator pitch, your brand message will point true north.
 Even better, it’ll capture and hold the attention of your audience.

 Now that we know what strong brand messaging looks like and why it’s important, let’s dive into how to create it.